mattupstate/flabric/README.md

 * [uwsgi-manager](https://github.com/mattupstate/uWSGI-Manager)
 * [git](http://git-scm.com/)

 It will then deploy the application to the server immediately.
-Once this is complete, you'll want to edit `rcfile.development` again and set the `host_string` value to the host name of the EC2 instance that was created.
-That way, whenever you're ready to deploy a new version you can simply run:
+Once this is complete, you'll want to edit `rcfile.development` again and set the following values:

+    key_filename # Path to keypair.pem
+    host_string # The host name of the instance that was launched

+Now you're ready to deploy a new version after you commit some code to the git repository.
+To redeploy run:

     $ fab -c rcfile.development deploy

+Explore the fabfile for more tasks that allow you to manage nginx and the uwsgi process manager